-- This will take you to a list of weather stations in the area; identify the one nearest to your school (see the first page of your worksheet packet-your teacher should have provided this information). - Before clicking "Go," be sure the "Data Interval" column reads "hourly" and that the date of your birthday appears in the Year, Month, and Date columns (then click "Go"). - Now you should see a table listing hourly weather conditions on your birthday.
+- This will take you to a list of weather stations in the area; identify the one nearest to your school (see the first page of your worksheet packet-your teacher should have provided this information). - Before clicking "Go," be sure the "Data Interval" column reads "hourly" and that the date of your birthday appears in the Year, Month, and Date columns. - Now you should see a table listing hourly weather conditions on your birthday.
 If you prefer to view this information as a graph, click the icon of a crooked arrow at the bottom of each weather condition.
 Use this information to help you answer questions 1 to 8.

-Home · Environment and natural re- iources 🔸 Weather.
-Climate and E Lazard · Past weather and i climate
+ES · HERDEL LINRIE AND DA Card - Past whather and Clinate

-Image: Book of the second
+Image: Second secon

 Historical Data

-To determine data availability fo or a custom location and date , please complete and submit one of the followin ng searches:
+To determine data availability for a custom location and date, please complete and submit one of the following sear ches:

-1 → Search by Station Name Sea arch by Province or Territory Search by Proximity
+1 -> Search by Station Name Search by Province or Territory Search by Proximity

-How to Use - Search by St ation Name
+- , 1 How to Use - Search by Station N ame

-Name: - 2
+Name: +2

-O with data available between: contains O begins
+O with data available between: contains O begins with

-1840 v to 2021
+3- • with data on: 2020 V Septemb er v 18 v

-5- 🖲 with data on: 2020 V Septem ber 🗸 18 👻
+Display 25 Y results per page.

-Display 25 Y results per pag je.
+Court Result

-4→ Search Reset
+THE REAL PROPERTY AND ADDRESS OF THE PROPERTY ADDR